drafty46/Snowrunner-Manual-Gearbox-Mod/README.md

 1. Start SnowRunner
 1. Run _smgm-loader.exe_ to apply the mod

+To run it automatically with the game **on steam** put _multiple.cmd_ in the same directory and then add its full path + %command% ex: \
+**"C:\Snowrunner\Game\SnowRunner\Sources\Bin\multiple.cmd" %command%**\
+as launch options

 ## Usage

-When you use the mod for the first time, it'll create a config file _(smgm.ini)_ near game's main _.exe_ file.
+When you use the mod for the first time, it'll create a config file _(smgm.ini)_ near game's main _.exe_ file.\
-There you can change keybinding for keyboard and for gamepad separately.
-By default, cycling through gears is done by **LCtrl** and **LAlt** on keyboards, and **DPad Left & Right** on gamepads.
+There you can change keybindings for keyboard and for gamepad separately.
+By default, cycling through gears is done by **LCtrl** and **LAlt** on keyboard, and **DPad Left & Right** on gamepad.
 Keys are represented by [VK_](https://github.com/drafty46/Snowrunner-Manual-Gearbox-Mod/blob/master/src/dll/utils/keymap.cxx) values.

 ## Improvements

-Detaching can be bound in config
+Detaching can be bound in config\
-Skipping neutral when shifting up/down can be disabed in config Added binds for up to 12 gears
+Skipping neutral when shifting up/down can be disabed in config\
+Added binds for up to 12 gears\
-Added check that game is active window
+Added check that game is active window\
 Changed config to use VK_ instead of hex values

-## Credits to [Ferrster](https://github.com/Ferrster/Snowrunner-Manual-Gearbox-Mod) for original code
+## Credits to [Ferrster](https://github.com/Ferrster/Snowrunner-Manual-Gearbox-Mod) for the original code